-Starting with the 10 inch cake, take Renshaw Celebration Ready to Roll Icing and roll out to your desired thickness (4/5 mm).
+Starting with the 10 inch cake, take Renshaw White Ready to Roll Icing and roll out to your desired thickness (4/5 mm).
 Place over the cake and finish off as you normally would when icing a cake, smoothing down the sides and trimming off the excess.

 Whilst your cake is still freshly iced and, before moving onto another, place it on to a turn table.

 Take a scribe tool and groove a continuous line around the circumference of the cake, roughly 5mm in from the edge.

 Once you have completed the circumference, go around again with the scribe tool and make the groove deeper and slightly wider – taking care not to penetrate through the icing to the cake.

 Now using the wheel tool, make small random marks on the top of the cake parallel to the groove you have just previously made, contorting to the curve of the cake.